BrittonJordan/AvailabilityFinder/README.md

 *Output to console will be of form...*

-"There are ___ reservable sites and ___ first-come-first-serve sites available for your selected date(s)."
+"There are ___ reservable sites and ___ first-come-first-serve sites available for your selected date(s) within a 200 mile radius of ____"

-CAMPGROUND NAME     # OF RESERVABLE SITES     # OF FIRST-COME-FIRST-SERVE
+CAMPGROUND NAME     TOTAL # OF SITES     # OF RESERVABLE SITES     # OF FIRST-COME-FIRST-SERVE Mirror Lake				79						10							50
+-
+-

 TO DO...
 - error checking on input date
 - format output
-- create XML doc containing websites of all relevant campgrounds, will be read in by Control

-- input the given date in the date box
+Next Time:
+- finish watching video (below)
+- navigate to each of the campground sites in turn by either storing their URLs in a collection or navigating with the Chrome driver
+- scrape the collection of campsite information for each campground, then parse needed information afterwards

 WORK LOG